lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 ## The Late-Join Problem

-Now here's the thing that makes this whole architecture necessary.
+This is why the architecture is necessary.
 When a supervisor joins mid-call:

 ```mermaid
 sequenceDiagram